ryanmoran/faux/README.md

-  --file, -f, GOFILE  string  the name of the file to parse --help, -h          bool    prints the usage --interface, -i     string  the name of the interface to fake --output, -o        string  the name of the file to write --version, -v       bool    prints the version
+  --file, -f, GOFILE  string  the name of the file to parse --help, -h          bool    prints the usage --interface, -i     string  the name of the interface to fake --name, -n          string  the name to give the generated type --output, -o        string  the name of the file to write --package, -p       string  the name of the package that contains the interface --version, -v       bool    prints the version
 ```